qdrant/landing_page/qdrant-landing/content/documentation/quickstart-cloud.md

 1. Go to your **Clusters**.
 Under **Actions**, open the **Dashboard**.
 2. Paste your new API key here.
 If you lost it, make another in **Access Management**.
-3. The key will grant you cluster access.
+3. The key will grant you access to your Qdrant instance.
 Now you can see the cluster Dashboard.

 ![access the dashboard](/docs/gettingstarted/gui-quickstart/access-dashboard.png)